-At the year end there was £2,264k relating to four trade receivables (2019: £32k relating to five trade receivables) that were past their due date.
+At the year end there were no trade receivables (2020: £2,264k relating to four trade receivables) that were past their due date.

 The Company does not hold any collateral or other credit enhancements over any of its trade receivables nor does it have a legal right of offset against any amounts owed by the Company to the customer.